wc-ex/wcex/doc/guide/en/use/1-Components.md

 - You can see that in the 2nd package, since the name already contains "-", there is no need to append "-" at the end.

+## Implementation of components
+The component implementation file is a standard HTML file with the following common structure:

+<div><wcex-doc.com-playground files="['component/index.html','component/app.html','component/com.html','component/com.ts']"></wcex-doc.com-playground></div>

+### Component properties
+- Components can define their own props, and the defined properties can be used to pass parameters when using the component externally
+- Component properties can be appended with type modifiers, type modifiers support: **bool**, **int**, **float**, **obj**, **array**, **string** types, default to "string"
+- When a component defines the value attribute, it behaves similarly to standard __input__ components, and can be bound in both directions via **$$**
+- Default component properties are passed using a string for conversions and a value pass pattern using the $** modifier, at which point $props will be able to calculate the initial default value using the expression

+### Component data
+- Internal variables can be set via the \<meta name="scope" \> tag, and type modifiers are also supported
+- You can also use the script tag to introduce classes, create component variables and methods
+- All variables or methods defined in **prop** and **meta[scope]** and **script** mode can be used directly when the component data is bound
+- Use the script tag in the component to import a scoped class, such as the tag **src** attribute is ".", which means that the js or ts of the same name as the current component is introduced
+- When using TypeScript files, you can get complete syntax hints and other information, and you can import directly into third-party libraries, please refer to the following sections for specific rules